younmeeoh/personalwebsite/README.md

 Things you may want to cover:

-* Ruby version:
+* Ruby version:1.3.2

 * Using Ruby on Rails

-* Configuration

-* Database creation:
+* Database creation: PostgreSQL

-* Database initialization:

 * Deployment : https://dashboard.heroku.com/apps/personalwebsiteyoh